 Closed on Friday

-For individuals interested in supporting our efforts to address food insecurity, please contact the Office of Student Affairs at (804) 523-5296, or email us at email@example.com.
+We are always seeking donations to address food insecurity issues for our students.
+Please contact the Office of Student Affairs at (804) 523-5025, or email us at email@example.com.

 Food, Housing, Mental Health Services, etc.

 Virginia 211 is a resource for all residents of Virginia that provides information on basic needs: food, housing, mental health services, and more.
 Individuals who are seeking these services may obtain access to these services three ways:

 - Look online at https://www.211virginia.org/.
 You can search for resources based on your where you live.

 - Call 2-1-1 hotline, where you can obtain information 24 hours a day.